 Is it Efficient?
 Who Gains?
 What decisions does government make?
-Pollution Standards No No one The government has to set the rate of pollution.(quantity decision) Cap and Trade Yes The more efficient firm can earn revenue.
-The government has to decide how many permits to allocate.(quantity decision) Pollution Tax Yes The government earns tax revenue.
-The government has to decide on the tax rate.(price decision)

-Abatement

-reduction or lessening, in this case the reduction of pollution a government program designed to cap the total level of emissions from firms by creating a market for pollution permits a permit that allows a firm to emit a certain amount of pollution; firms with more permits than pollution can sell the remaining permits to other firms
+Pollution Standards No No one The government has to set the rate of pollution.( quantity decision) Cap and Trade Yes The more efficient firm can earn revenue.
+The government has to decide how many permits to allocate.( quantity decision) Pollution Tax Yes The government earns tax revenue.
+The government has to decide on the tax rate.( price decision) Glossary Abatement reduction or lessening, in this case the re eduction of pollution Cap and Trade 0 a governm ent program designed to cap t he total level of emissions fro om firms by creating a a government program designed to cap the total level of emissions from firms by creating a market for pollution permits a permit that allows a firm to emit a certain amount of pollution; firms with more permits than pollution can sell the remaining permits to other firms legal requirements that set limits on the permissible amount of pollutants, restrict the quantity of pollution that a firm emits